-Oracle Precision has invested in laser marking technology from Needham Coding, whose range of laser marking systems are renowned for their superior accuracy and reliability.
+Oracle Precision has invested in fiber laser marking technology from Needham Coding, whose range of fiber laser systems are renowned for their superior accuracy and reliability.
 Our CNC laser engraving machines can, amongst other applications, achieve the following:

 - Improve quality control procedures by adding traceable information to components.